 Counter is the best Fast Move you can get with Machamp.
 Team it up with the Charged Move Cross Chop, and you’ve got two excellent STAB moves.
 Rock Slide as a second Charged Move will give you coverage against Flying-types, one of Machamp’s weaknesses.

-The following 20 Pokemon cannot be used in the Great League Remix:
+The ban list has changed slightly in Season 9 of the Go Battle League.
+Right now, the following 20 Pokemon cannot be used in the Great League Remix:

 - Alolan Marowak